Nineleven-911/JDK-and-JCP---Jvav-Language/ReadMe.md

 English Version
 ------------------------------------------------
-Jvav Decompiler
-javad.exe $YourFileLocation $GenerateFileName
+<>:Must be filled    []:Not Must be filled
-Compile $YourFileLocation (Must be .java) to \filegen\$GenerateFileName (Be a .jvav)
+Jvav Decompiler jvavd <YourFileLocation> [GenerateFileName] Compile $YourFileLocation (Must be .java) to \filegen\$GenerateFileName (Be a .jvav)
 Attention:  $YourFileLocation $GenerateFileName with No "" Marks! e.g. jvavd.exe D:\Test.jvav Test

-Jvav Compiler (jvavc.exe)
+Jvav Compiler jvavc.exe
 Usage Method is same as Jvav Decompiler
 Attention: Compiler just change .jvav to Java Language

-addKeys.exe
+addKeys
 You open it only.

-orginal_jvavkeys.cfg
+orginal_jvavkeys
 If you damaged jvavkeys.cfg,Copy this to change jvavkeys.cfg!

-listMappingKeys.exe
+listMappingKeys
 List all the keys mapped.

+jvav.exe <FileLocation>
+Compile .jvav file and run with java!

 中文版
 ------------------------------------------------